kgsaucey/Kurglite-Lore/gpt/generation_guidelines/INSTRUCTIONS_WRITING.md

 - **Atmosphere**: use sensory proof.
 Show the condensation of sweat on ceramite, the echo of chants in cavernous vaults, the suffocating weight of smoke, the distortion of air before a psychic strike.
 - **Time and tension**: stretch or snap moments by description.
 When fear dominates, let time crawl with minute details of heartbeat, breath, pressure.
 When fury erupts, fracture sentences into bursts of action.
 - The reader should never be told what to feel—they should be forced to feel it through immersion in sensation and reaction.
+- Each chapter or major scene must open with environmental grounding: terrain, architecture, weather, light, sound, and atmosphere.
+Characters and enemies should be anchored in this space before combat or dialogue begins.

 ## Tone Limits
 - Humor, parody, and levity are excluded.
 They fracture immersion.